Tuesday 5 November 1940

 Having broken through the Denmark Strait on 31 October, Admiral Scheer has intercepted radio messages indicating the nearby presence of Convoy HX 84.
 Her Arado Ar 196 seaplanes have located it about 1400 km southwest of Iceland.
 Convoy HX 84 only has one escort, armed merchant cruiser (AMC) HMS Jervis Bay.

-On the way to attack the convoy, the Admiral Scheer gets an unexpected bonus.
-It finds independent British 5389 ton banana boat Mopan.
+On the way to attack the convoy, Admiral Scheer gets an unexpected bonus.
+It finds independent British 5389-ton banana boat Mopan.
 The entire crew is taken as POWs and Krancke then sinks the abandoned ship.

 Upon intercepting Convoy HX 84 around noontime, Jervis Bay radios the Admiralty and then instructs the convoy to scatter - a planned maneuver upon the presence of an imminent threat.
 Then, the AMC heads straight for the heavy cruiser despite the virtual certainty of its own destruction.

 Admiral Scheer's gunfire is accurate.
 Its first shots destroy the AMC's wireless and steering control, and the next salvo hits the bridge and wounds/kills Captain Edward Fegen (posthumous VC).
 Jervis Bay sinks fairly quickly(65 survivors, 136 dead, accounts vary) after 22 minutes.
 It causes little damage to Admiral Scheer with its 6-inch guns (Admiral Scheer's radar goes out), which then hunts down the scattered freighters.
 It picks off five ships, which is quite reasonable considering that the freighters are all racing at top speed in different directions.

 Captain Fegen's citation reads in relevant part: